songz/cordova-plugin-opentok/README.md

 ---

 ## Tutorial and sample code
-Go through the 15-minute [Getting started tutorial](http://www.tokbox.com/opentok/api/documentation/gettingstarted) to learn the Basics!
+Go through the [OpenTok API demo](http://www.tokbox.com/opentok/demo) to learn the basics!

 Next, look at the included in the sampleCode folder and follow the [instructions](/opentok/PhoneGap-Plugin/tree/master/sampleCode) in the README.